Fatality Review Programs

 The Fetal and Infant Mortality Review is a program that works to better understand and prevent stillbirth, pregnancy loss, and infant death.

-Data for fetal and infant deaths are gathered from sources including birth and death certificates and records from hospitals, physicians, Healthy Start, WIC, social service and law enforcement agencies, interviews with the birth parent, and other family members.
+Data for fetal and infant deaths are gathered from sources including birth and death certificates and records from hospitals, physicians, the Healthy Start program, WIC, social service and law enforcement agencies, interviews with the birth parent, and other family members.

 All information is de-identified and access to records is given to the Allegheny County Health Department through public health research statutes.
 The de-identified cases are reviewed by the Case Review Team, an interdisciplinary team of professionals and community members, who examine the case documents and family interviews to answer the question, “Where did the system fail this family?”